 According to the American Community Survey (ACS) (2006-2008), almost nine percent of U.S. households do not have access to a personal vehicle and another third (33 percent) only have access to one personal vehicle.
-15 In terms of visitors coming from far away and arriving by plane, this fact may not be as relevant, but Cape Hatteras NS does attract significant visitation from North Carolina and Virginia that may have limited access to vehicles.
 Information on access to vehicles and transit dependency for the visitors to Cape Hatteras NS is not available but would provide useful guidance for Cape Hatteras NS priorities and future investment in transit options.

-The number of visitors who are be unable to drive due to disabilities, age, or other conditions is not available for visitors to Cape Hatteras NS, although visitor surveys did indicate that many visitors travel with children.
+The number of visitors who are unable to drive due to disabilities, age, or other conditions is not available for visitors to Cape Hatteras NS, although visitor surveys did indicate that many visitors travel with children.
 National figures provide some estimates of the number of people who may be affected.
 According to the ACS (2006-2008), approximately 20 percent of U.S. residents are under 14 and are therefore ineligible to apply for a license or learner's permit in most states.
-According to a 2004 report 16
+According to a 2004 report that drew upon data from the 2001 National Household Transportation Survey, more than one in five (21 percent) of Americans age 65 and older do not drive..
+In addition, according to a report by the U.S. Census Bureau, over 20 percent of Americans age 15 and older have a disability, which may prevent them from driving.